The Road to Net Zero

 The Building Community answered our call and in nine short days we released this draft report on our findings.
 Submissions are still flooding in.
 We will update this document as we gather more data.
-A web version is also coming soon.
-Thank you to the Boston Society for Architecure (BSA/AIA) for their partnership in collecting data, and thank you to those who have submitted!
+Thank you to the Boston Society for Architecture (BSA/AIA) for their partnership in collecting data, and thank you to those who have submitted!

 An Act Creating a Next-Generation Roadmap for Massachusetts Climate Policy

 The amendments align with Governor Baker’s concerns that lead to the first veto, which include the creation of an opt-in municipal stretch energy code and the 2030 greenhouse gas emissions target reduction.
 It back to the legislature, where they can choose to reject Baker’s amendments, and then if the governor ends up vetoing again, the House and Senate have the ability to vote for an override to pass the bill.

 We reached out to those in this community who signed our letters and asked that they reach out to their senators and voice support of the inclusion of the stretch code as written in the bill.
 We also rallyed professionals working on Net Zero Buildings to submit case studies so we can address fears with realities when it comes to how we are able to make Net Zero happen in Massachusetts today.